secretGeek/today-i-learned-staging/linux/chmod_file_permissions.md

 All permissions are made by adding some combination of 0,1,2,4.

-## similarly

-- `chmod` - modify permissions
-- `chown` - change the owner of the file
-- `chgrp` - change the group

 ## Common patterns

-### 600: Owner can read write but not execute, no one else can read write:
+### 600: Owner can read write but not execute, no one else can read write

 	sudo chmod 600 ~/.ssh/id_dsa